Vegan Matzah Pizza + 10 Topping Ideas!

 Kid-Friendly Classic Cheese Pizza

 Appeal to picky eaters by keeping the toppings simple, and maybe even a little bit silly!
-Don’t be afraid to play with your food and encourage them to style their own tasty designs too.
-You can’t help but smile when your meal is smiling too!

 How to Serve Up Your Vegan Matzah Pizza

 Want to turn your matzah pizza into more of a meal?
-Luckily we have a whole bunch of suggestions for keeping both the tradition and the taste.
+Luckily, we have a whole bunch of suggestions for keeping both the tradition and the taste.

 flower icon